How to Remove Dashes in Excel

 find-and-replace-to-remove-dashes

-The moment you click on the “Replace All” button, it will replace dashes from all the selected cells.
-And if you don’t select any cell, it will remove dashes from the entire worksheet.
+When you click the “Replace All” button, dashes from all the selected cells will be replaced.
+If you don’t select any cell, dashes will be removed from the worksheet.

 replace-all

-Click on the Options button and select the workbook from the “Within” drop-down to remove dashed from the entire workbook.
+Click the Options button and select the workbook from the “Within” drop-down to remove the dashed from the entire workbook.

 Use VBA Codes to Remove all the Dashes

-You can also run a VBA code to remove dashes from the selected cells.
-Below you have the code that you can use.
+You can also run VBA code to remove dashes from the selected cells.
+The code is below.

 Sub remove_dashes()